Oman is a civil law jurisdiction. Legislation is the primary source of its laws, not judicial precedent.

 The abuse of a dominant position is prohibited under the Competition Law.
 Any person who enjoys a dominant position is prohibited from carrying out any practice that is likely to prejudice, restrict or prevent competition.
 The Competition Law also contains a non-exhaustive list of practices that would be caught by this prohibition on abusing a dominant position.

 A dominant position is defined by the Competition Law as the ability of a person or a group of persons who directly or indirectly work jointly to control or influence the market concerned, including the acquisition of more than a 35% share of that market.
-The “market concerned” is also defined in the Competition Law, and has two key elements: the products in question and the geographical area.
-Identifying and applying the scope of the “market concerned” to the activity/practice in question is key to determining whether a dominant position has arisen; the Competition Law envisages that executive regulations will be issued providing guidance in this regard, but at the time of writing these executive regulations have yet to be issued.
+The “market concerned” is also defined in the Competition Law, and has two key elements: relevant product and the geographical scope.
+Identifying and applying the scope of the “market concerned” to the activity/practice in question is key to determining whether a dominant position has arisen.

 Agreements and arrangements (whether concluded inside or outside Oman) that have the object of securing the monopoly of the import, production, distribution, sale or purchase of any goods or circulation thereof or performing any monopolistic act that would affect the market are also prohibited.
 For these purposes, a “monopoly” is defined in the Competition Law as the control by a person or a group of persons directly or indirectly of the quantity and prices of a kind of goods or service in a manner that would result in a restriction or cause an adverse effect on the freedom of competition.